OscarPellicer/tiled_occlusion/README.md

 This repo currently includes two attribution methods:

-- Tiled Occlusion is a simple attribution method built upon standard Occlusion and implemented using Captum's interface.
+- `TiledOcclusion` is a simple attribution method built upon standard Occlusion and implemented using Captum's interface.
-- FusionGrad is an implementation of [FusionGrad](https://github.com/understandable-machine-intelligence-lab/NoiseGrad), that more closely follows Captum's interface.
+- `FusionGrad` is an implementation of [FusionGrad](https://github.com/understandable-machine-intelligence-lab/NoiseGrad), that more closely follows Captum's interface.
+ - `ContrastiveAttribution` computes the attribution of the selected output feature minus the average of all other output features

 ## Installation